hardwario/bc-website/content/projects/turn-your-old-washing-machine-into-a-smart-one.en.md

 In this project, you will learn to set up the box so that it recognizes when the washing machine is finished and sends a notification to the mobile. 📱 👈

 All you need is the box with the button and the USB dongle.
-You will be all set with the basic BicClown kit - the Starter Kit.
+You will be all set with the basic BicClown kit - the [Starter Kit](https://shop.bigclown.com/starter-kit/).

 {{< modules >}}

 ## Download new firmware

-1. If you haven’t done it yet, put together \[sestav]({{< ref "/handbook/_index.cs.md" >}}) the Starter Kit.
+1. If you haven’t done it yet, \[put together]({{< ref "/handbook/_index.cs.md" >}}) the Starter Kit.
 2. Upload new firmware to the Core Module - **bcf-radio-washing-machine-monitor** (you will find it among other firmware in the Playground).
 Thanks to this firmware, the box will be more sensitive to vibrations of the washing machine. 🔃

 **Our tip:** If you don’t know how to download the firmware or what it is, \[you will find out here]({{< ref "/academy/how-to-flash-firmware.cs.md" >}}).